KetkiKulkarni15/Home_Credit_Default_Risk_Project/README.md

    - **Logistic Regression** with and without data normalization.
    - **Recursive Feature Elimination (RFE)** to identify the most influential features.
 4. **Model Evaluation**: Using metrics such as Accuracy, Precision, Recall, F1-Score, and ROC-AUC to assess each model's performance.

+## Key Findings
+- Normalized models demonstrated improved predictive performance over non-normalized approaches.
+- RFE helped in pinpointing critical features, significantly optimizing the model's performance with an AUC-ROC of 0.625.

+## Challenges Encountered and Resolutions
+Dealing with imbalanced data and extensive missing values posed significant challenges.
+Techniques like synthetic data generation and advanced imputation methods were utilized to address these issues, enhancing model robustness and reliability.

+## Conclusion and Next Steps
+This project underscores the potential of machine learning to revolutionize financial inclusivity.
+Future directions include exploring more complex algorithms and incorporating real-time data feeds to continuously refine the predictive accuracy.